shrinerb/shrine/doc/upgrading_to_3.md

 The `:versions_compatibility` flag to the `derivatives` plugin enables it to read the `versions` format, which aids in transition.
-Once the `derivatives` plugin has been deployed to production, you can switch existing records to the new column format:
+Once the `derivatives` plugin has been deployed to production, you can update existing records with the new column format:

 ```rb
 Photo.find_each do |photo|